Adel St John The Baptist

 Spellings: Spellings will be taught in class during our phonics lessons.
 There will be a weekly quiz of 5 words and a dictated sentence towards the end of each unit.

-PE: In PE this half term we will doing Fitness and Net and Wall Games.
-PE days are Monday (Fitness) and Thursday (Net and Wall Games) and children should come to school wearing their PE kit – black jogging bottoms or shorts (if the weather is fit), white t-shirt, black jacket and trainers.
+PE: In PE this half term we will doing Athletics and Striking and Fielding Games.
+PE days are Monday (Athletics) and Thursday (Striking and Fielding Games) and children should come to school wearing their PE kit – black jogging bottoms or shorts (if the weather is fit), white t-shirt, black jacket and trainers.
 Now it is the summer term, we will be outside for all of our PE sessions.

 Things to remember: